 Futhark source files can be loaded using the :load command.
 This will erase any interactively entered definitions.
 Use the :help command to see a list of commands.
 All commands are prefixed with a colon.

 futhark repl uses the Futhark interpreter, which grants access to the #[trace] and #[break] attributes.
 See futhark-run for a description.

-- -h Print help text to standard output and exit. - -V Print version information on standard output and exit.
+-h Print help text to standard output and exit.

 futhark-run, futhark-test